ION-Racing-UiS/WinAD-Interface/README.md

-# 244116-DATBAC
+# DATA Bachelor 244116
- Web-interface for Windows Active Directory
+ This is the repository for the bachelor thesis on a Web-interface for Windows Active Directory